Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Design of algorithm

-The goal of this section is to arrive at a final design of the algoritm, with the discussion in sections \ref{sec:error-analysis} and \ref{sec:rank} in mind.
-Other than achieving a backward error of at most unit round-off and a computed Gramian that preserves the controllability properties of $(A, B)$, other design criteria involve minimizing the number of squarings to avoid the over-scaling phenomena, while also staying as close as possible to the conventional algorithm for the matrix exponential.
+The goal of this section is to arrive at a final design of the algorithm, with the discussion in sections \ref{sec:backward-error-analysis} and \ref{sec:rank} in mind.
+Other than achieving a backward error of at most unit round-off and an approximated Gramian that preserves the controllability properties of $(A, B)$, other design criteria involve minimizing the number of squarings to avoid the over-scaling phenomena, while also staying as close as possible to the conventional algorithm for the matrix exponential.
 Therefore, only the orders $q = 3, 5, 7, 9, 13$ are considered.

-\paragraph{Pre-processing.} For the input matrices $A \in \mathbb{R}^{n \times n}$ and $B \in \mathbb{R}^{n \times m}$, it is assumed that $m \leq n$.
+\paragraph{Pre-processing} For the input matrices $A \in \mathbb{R}^{n \times n}$ and $B \in \mathbb{R}^{n \times m}$, it is assumed that $m \leq n$.
 This is not an unreasonable assumption, as otherwise $B$ would be overparametrized.
 More specifically, if $m > n$, then the QR decomposition of $B^*$ is given by

 where $Q_{B^*} \in \mathbb{R}^{m \times n}$ and $\widetilde{B}^* \in \mathbb{R}^{n \times n}$.
 It is evident from the definition \eqref{eq:gramian} that